zhjuve/aws-topology/README.md

 # Customer's Graph Topology

 Forked from wspi/aws-topology, updated to current Neo4j (3.5.1) and py2neo 3.x (different methods).
+Added also Neovis.js example (can be opened locally in browser).

 ## Under the Hood
 ### Neo4j